 - Draw simple animal outlines and break up the lines to add movement: Otherwise called the ‘lost and found’ technique.
 Long lines look infinitely better if they are disjointed and broken.
 It adds life and movement to monotonous perfection.

 - Practice indenting paper and creating texture: Indenting the paper for creative reasons is a common technique but with inherent risks.
 You cannot repair mistakes, so you have to get it right the first time.
 It’s used to draw ultra-fine white lines.
-Use a toothpick or an empty old Biro.
+Use a toothpick, an empty old Biro, or an indent tool.

-- Draw rock and stone using a graphite stump and a piece of Blu-Tak: This is an easy trick that looks insanely detailed to the viewer but is easy to do.
+- Draw rock and stone using a graphite stump and a piece of Blu Tack: This is an easy trick that looks insanely detailed to the viewer but is easy to do.
 Gently shade the rock with a soft pencil and brush it with a very soft graphite 4B or 6B stump.
-Dab and roll a piece of blu-Tak over the surface randomly.
+Dab and roll a piece of Blu Tack over the surface randomly.
 Define the patches with a few nicks and tweaks, and it looks like rock.

 - Draw a flat black background by cross-hatching: The trick to laying a flat black background is patience.
-Hatch diagonally across the whole area with a 0.3mm B grade mechanical pencil.
+Hatch diagonally across the whole area with a 0.3mm B grade Pentel Mechanical Pencil.
 The lines must be parallel.
 Reverse the diagonal and go back across the area.
 Repeat until you get the required tone.
 DO NOT USE ONE HEAVY LAYER.

 - Draw uneven background using hatching and blenders: For a sketchier feel draw the background in patches.
 Drawing many patches at different angles will please the eye.
 Keep them separate and clean.
 Experiment with using a blending stump to bind the patches together.

 Do you lack confidence?
 Take a class and get into the habit of drawing.
 I found this class on Skillshare, 75436 students can’t be wrong!